OTTOMAN VIGNETTE—REVISED WITH MINOR REFINEMENTS

 5. Fratricide as Limit Case

-What is most striking, in this context, is not simply that fratricide occurs—dynastic killings were common from Europe to Asia—but that Mehmed's law frames what is a grave sin by almost any standard, including the Qurʾan and Sharia, not even as a "necessary evil" but as a public good, an act done "for the order of the world" in the public interest.²⁴ It stands as one of the darkest chapters in this autocratic regime's history, and after a particularly shocking succession in which Mehmed III had nineteen brothers—many of them young children—strangled in a single day, it was quietly abandoned in practice.²⁵ Within a generation, Ahmed I broke with precedent by sparing his brother Mustafa and shifting toward a system of seniority and confinement in the kafes; the fratricide clause was never formally repealed, but it ceased to guide succession.²⁶ Even judged narrowly on its own instrumental terms, the law misfires: it generates controversy, trauma, and continued succession strife rather than the stable order it purports to serve.
+What is most striking, in this context, is not simply that fratricide occurs—dynastic killings were common from Europe to Asia—but that Mehmed's law frames what is a grave moral transgression by almost any standard, including the Qurʾan and Sharia, not even as a "necessary evil" but as a public good, an act done "for the order of the world" in the public interest.²⁴ It stands as one of the darkest chapters in this autocratic regime's history; after a particularly shocking succession in which Mehmed III had nineteen brothers—many of them young children—strangled in a single day, it was quietly abandoned in practice.²⁵ Within a generation, Ahmed I broke with precedent by sparing his brother Mustafa and shifting toward a system of seniority and confinement in the kafes (i.e. ‘cage’), the secluded apartments where potential heirs were held under palace surveillance.
+The fratricide clause was never formally repealed, but it ceased to guide succession.²⁶ Even judged narrowly on its own instrumental terms, the law misfired: it generated controversy, trauma, and continued succession strife rather than the stable order it purported to serve.

-The law of fratricide, in other words, marks a limit case.
-The same systemic, order‑obsessed intelligence that helps construct a durable multi‑confessional modus vivendi in Constantinople is, in this domain, willing to override the religious and moral standards the regime otherwise enforces and to recode a grave sin as a public good.
-Thin virtues of planning and consequence‑tracking can coexist with, and even abet, serious moral failures.
-The Ottoman example is instructive not because it offers a model to emulate, but because it shows how far a non‑liberal, autocratic regime can go in sustaining a multi‑faith modus vivendi for reasons that have little to do with liberal ideals of equal respect—and how sharply those same thin virtues can break loose from the thicker moral frameworks in whose name they are exercised.
+The law of fratricide, then, marked a limit case.
+The same systemic, order‑obsessed intelligence that helped construct a durable multi‑confessional modus vivendi in Constantinople was, in this domain, willing to override the religious and moral standards the regime otherwise enforced and to recode a grave moral transgression as a public good.
+Thin virtues of planning and consequence‑tracking could coexist with, and even abet, serious moral failures.
+The Ottoman example is instructive not because it offers a model to emulate, but because it shows how far an autocratic regime could go in sustaining a multi‑faith modus vivendi for reasons that had little to do with ideals of equal respect, and how sharply those same thin virtues could break loose from the thicker Islamic frameworks of Qurʾan and Sharia in whose name they were exercised.²¹

-In a world where many nominally liberal states struggle to maintain even a minimal modus vivendi in the face of resurgent nationalism and religious polarization, this pre‑Westphalian, unapologetically hierarchical, yet remarkably durable imperial order has something to teach.
-The lesson is not that one should "be like Mehmed," still less that empire is a superior form of life.
-It is that the conceptual space between "liberal toleration" and "pure oppression" is not empty.
-An autocrat with extensive coercive power and little tolerance for organized political opposition can nonetheless, under some conditions, choose structured coexistence over homogenization or expulsion for his religiously diverse subjects.²⁷
+In a world where many nominally pluralistic states struggle to maintain even a minimal modus vivendi in the face of resurgent nationalism and religious polarization, this pre‑Westphalian, unapologetically hierarchical, yet remarkably durable imperial order has something to teach.
+The lesson is not that one should “be like Mehmed,” still less that empire is a superior form of life.
+It is that an autocrat with extensive coercive power and little tolerance for organized political opposition can nonetheless, under some conditions, choose structured coexistence over homogenization or expulsion for his religiously diverse subjects.²⁷

 The virtues on display in that choice are thin and the justice they support is limited.
 But that is precisely what makes the case worth dwelling on.
-Mehmed's regime combines serious moral failures—including a succession law that recodes fratricide as a public good—with a set of thin dispositions that enable a multi‑confessional city and empire to function for centuries without requiring deep agreement or modern liberal norms of equal respect.
+Mehmed’s regime combines serious moral failures—including a succession law that recodes fratricide as a public good—with a set of thin dispositions that enable a multi‑confessional city and empire to function for centuries without requiring deep agreement or modern norms of equal respect.
 That combination neither licenses nostalgia for empire nor supports fatalism about contemporary democracies.
-It suggests, more modestly, that the repertoire of workable modi vivendi is broader than our current binaries admit—and that thinking clearly about thin virtues and dark chapters together is part of learning how to live, and let others live, under conditions of enduring difference.
+It suggests, more modestly, that there are multiple, historically distinct ways of sustaining imperfect but workable modi vivendi, and that thinking clearly about thin virtues and dark chapters together is part of learning how to live, and let others live, under conditions of enduring difference.²¹

 FOOTNOTES